Fidelity versus M1 Finance: compare IRA, commissions, investing fees, trading tools, account pros and cons. Which online broker is better?

 Style of Investing

-Fidelity’s self-directed accounts let investors trade mutual funds, ETFs, stocks, options, and fixed-income securities on their own.
+Self-directed accounts are also available to customers who want to trade mutual funds, ETFs, stocks, options, and fixed-income securities on their own.

-M1 Finance uses a Pie-based system.
-A Pie is a collection of assets such as stocks, ETFs, cryptocurrencies, or other Pies.
-Many Pies are created by M1, but investors can also build their own.
-The company does not provide digital or human advisory services beyond this Pie setup.
-All accounts are technically self-directed, though clients can pick broker-made Pies.
+M1 Finance offers Pie investing.
+A Pie is a basket of assets (specifically stocks, ETFs, cryptocurrencies, and other Pies).
+Pies are usually created by the broker, although it’s also possible to build your own.
+The company does not offer digital or human advisory services beyond its Pie structure.
+All accounts are technically self-directed, although it’s possible to buy broker-created Pies inside a self-directed account.

-M1 does not offer mutual funds, options, or bonds, which is a drawback compared to Fidelity.
+M1 does not offer mutual funds, options, or bonds, and obviously that is a weakness compared to Fidelity.

 Trading Tools